Eco-Resorts and Lodges in Costa Rica

-While the term “ecotourism” first appeared in the 1970s, its definition is more recent.
+The “ecotourism” first appeared in the 1970’s, but it’s definition is more recent.

-You do have to fly and sometimes rent a car to travel to Costa Rica, but once on the ground, you can choose a form of travelling that is better for the environment and for local populations.
+You do have to fly – and sometimes rent a car to – in order to reach to Costa Rica, but once on the ground, choose to travel in ways that are better for the environment and for local populations.

 Our beautiful country is “green” in every sense of the word and offers many options for accommodation and activities that respect the environment as well as the flora and fauna.

-Costa Rica counts many “eco-resorts”.
-They are part of a network called “the organization of tropical studies” (network of universities and research institutes).
+Costa Rica is home to many Eco-resorts and lodges.
+They are part of a network called “the organization of tropical studies” (a network of universities and research institutes).

-It is located in Puerto Viejo de Sarapiqui in the northwest of the country, in the province of Heredia.
-It is a protected area with of 15km2 of tropical rainforest.
+Located in Puerto Viejo de Sarapiqui, in the northwestern corner of the country in the province of Heredia, La Selva is a protected area covered by of 15km2 of tropical rain forest.

-It is home to an exotic fauna: frogs, butterflies, jaguars, pumas, monkeys, many birds, etc… and an incredible flora too: more than 1000 species of trees.
+It is home to exotic wildlife: frogs, butterflies, jaguars, pumas, monkeys, many birds, and more… and incredible plant life too: more than 1,000 species of trees!

-La Selva hosts about 300 scientists and 100 university courses every year.
-The main objective of the station is to preserve and protect the forest.
+La Selva hosts about 300 scientists and 100 university courses each year.
+The main goal of the station is to preserve and protect the forest.

-During your stay, you will be able to enjoy the 50 km of trails in this unspoiled jungle.
-The access to the lodge is limited in terms ofnumber of visitors, therefore we recommand you to book it in advance.
+During your stay, you’ll to enjoy the 50 kilometers of hiking trails through this unspoiled jungle.
+Access to the lodge is limited to a certain number of visitors; therefore, we recommend you to book your visit in advance.

 Palo Verde Biological station

-This station is located in the province of Guanacaste and is in the national park of the same name.
+This station is located in the province of Guanacaste in the national park of the same name.

-It is one of the most important sites for research on dry tropical forests, one of the most threatened forest types in the world.
+It is one of the most important sites for research on dry tropical forests, one of the most endangered forest types in the world!

-Palo Verde National Park is a refuge for a lot of endemic Costa Rica wildlife, and a protected wetland.
+Palo Verde National Park is a refuge for wildlife endemic to Costa Rica as well as a protected wetland.

 The station studies the mangroves and the waders that live in the protected area.
 There are no less than 2,000 species of plants, 125 species of mammals (including 72 bats), 470 species of birds and 87 species of reptiles.

-If you decide to stay at Palo Verde, you will be housed in rustic accommodation, with exclusive access to 60 km of trails and many viewpoints to watch beautiful sunsets over the jungle.
+If you choose to stay at Palo Verde, you’ll be housed in rustic accommodations with exclusive access to 60 kilometers of hiking trails and viewpoints to watch the beautiful sunsets over the jungle.

 Las Cruces Research station

 Las Cruces national park counts more than 270 hectares.
-The research carried out there focuses on agroecology and studies of forest fragmentation, it also includes a botanical garden.
+The research carried out here focuses on agro-ecology and the study of forest fragmentation, it’s also home to a botanical garden.